Current Environment for the Practice of Nursing

 - Request a copy of the policy/procedure regarding the patient classification system to determine:

-- How are nurses involved in establishing and monitoring the workload measurement
+- How are nurses involved in establishing and monitoring the workload measurement system?

 - How does this system influence daily staffing?